Patryk27/lxd-snapper/README.md

     keep-last: 2
 ```

-This beautiful YAML file defines a single policy called `my-first-policy` that
+... which defines a single policy called `my-first-policy` that will snapshot
-will snapshot all of your instances, keeping around the latest two snapshots per
+all of your instances, keeping around the latest two snapshots per each
-each instance.
+instance.

-To make it less abstract, let's go ahead and create some containers:
+To check how it works, let's go ahead and create some containers:

 ``` console
 $ lxc launch ubuntu: hello